SchlenkR/applied_fsharp_challenge/artikel/5 - Composing Stateful Objects.md

 ![Block diagram B](./Folie3.png)

-There is one important thing to notice: Blocks themselves are not explicitly instanciated and then referenced by an identifier in the computation; they just sit in the place where they are used; they are kind of "inlined", even if they are based on their own local state.
+There is one important thing to notice: Blocks themselves are not explicitly instanciated and then referenced by an identifier in the computation; they just sit in the place where they are used; they are kind of "inlined", even if they carry their own local state.

 So it seems that in contrast to OOP, block diagrams work like this: